NadiaMejz/Paczka-Vibe/README.md

 I used AI assistance while refactoring and polishing the project.
 AI helped with splitting the original single-file `App.jsx` into a modular structure, creating reusable components, organizing API services and utility functions, improving the README, and adding CSS-based UI motion.

+I also used AI to look for possible bugs, review edge cases, and sometimes draft individual functions.

 I verified the output by reviewing the generated code, keeping the app's existing behavior intact, and running:

 ```bash